Choctaw Village Locations

 "I departed at 8 o'clock.
 We went to Loucfeata which is a little village one league from Bouctoucoulou and half way between Bouctoucoulou and Couechitto.
 Loucfeata is a very pretty village and is in a beautiful village plain.
 (Loucfeata is the previous village).
 We went to Couechitto to the cabin of the Great Chief where we ate dinner.
 I went to see the place where the house that is to serve as a warehouse is to be situated.
 I found it well situated.
 Several uprights and posts have already been erected which the Indians have made, which consequently are very badly constructed and of poor wood because there is no other near these quarters.
 The roofing is no less difficult to obtain since the cypress forest from which the bark must be brought by land is almost four leagues from there.
 Living there is also very hard since there are no fowls there and even less deer, which one must go two days' journey from there to find."
 See MPAFD I 93.

 To review Lusser wrote that at Couechitto there was only poor wood, no fowl or deer, and cypress was 10 to 11 miles away.
 Isn't this the stark "Couintchito" portrayed on the BVS Map of 1743?
 Had the people of Couechitto exhausted their wood resources?
 And in turn their animals?
 As far as a location for Couechitto we are two leagues from Bouctoucoulou to the southwest.
-We selected Couechitto's location as Kemper County T11N R14E on a long, elevated ridge that runs about 5 miles northwest-southeast to Section 24.
-In addition, the village included the elevations in T11N R15E Sections 18, 19, 30 and contiguous, elevated areas.
-In the following French Western Part section, we also located Couechitto to this location.
+We select Couechitto's location as Kemper County T11N R14E Sections 12 and 13 and T11N R15E Sections 17 and 18.

 A look at the area USGS 7.5 minute quad maps (Owl Creek and Lynville) show Couechitto perched rather dramatically on a high plateau separated to the west by a wide chasm of the Bouge Chitto Creek and to the north one would see the lowlands of the upper Pearl River.
 To the east there is a drop of one hundred feet.
 Roullet described the village during his second mission to the Choctaw villages (MPAFD I 147), "The village of Couechitto or the Great Village is situated on a small plain surrounded by very high hills, where nearly all the cabins of the Indians are built and their cleared lands are in the plain."